 Through your web hosting provider, you’ll be able to login to WordPress, design your website, and start creating amazing content.

-In my opinion, Bluehost is the best hosting provider for newbies (and veterans!).
-Mike and I have used Bluehost for the past 6 years and have been extremely satisfied.
+In my opinion, A2 hosting is the best hosting provider for newbies.
+Mike and I have switched from Bluehost to A2 for our smaller blogs and have been extremely satisfied.

-We always recommend Bluehost to our readers because they’re affordable (especially if you’re trying to start a blog on a budget) and offer excellent customer service.
+We recommend A2 to our readers because they’re affordable (especially if you’re trying to start a blog on a budget) and offer excellent customer service.

 So let’s get started.

 Next, you’ll select a plan.
-If you’re new to blogging, the basic plan will do just fine.
+If you’re new to the $2.99 basic plan will do just fine.

 You can always change it in the future, but for now, go with the basic plan (this will save you money $$).